Language processing in the brain: Sign language in the brain

 Neuroscientific research has provided a scientific understanding of how sign language is processed in the brain.
-There are over 135 discrete sign languages around the world- making use of different accents formed by separate areas of a country.
+There are over 135 discrete sign languages around the world, making use of different accents formed by separate areas of a country.

-By utilizing lesion analyses and neuroimaging, neuroscientists have discovered that whether it be spoken or sign language, human brains process language in general, in a similar manner regarding which area of the brain is being used.Lesion analyses are used to examine the consequences of damage to specific brain regions involved in language while neuroimaging explore regions that are engaged in the processing of language.
+By utilizing lesion analyses and neuroimaging, neuroscientists have discovered that whether it be spoken or sign language, human brains process language in general in a similar manner regarding which area of the brain is being used.Lesion analyses are used to examine the consequences of damage to specific brain regions involved in language while neuroimaging explores regions that are engaged in the processing of language.

 Previous hypotheses have been made that damage to Broca's area or Wernicke's area does not affect sign language being perceived; however, it is not the case.
 Studies have shown that damage to these areas are similar in results in spoken language where sign errors are present and/or repeated.In both types of languages, they are affected by damage to the left hemisphere of the brain rather than the right -usually dealing with the arts.

 There are obvious patterns for utilizing and processing language.
 Both speaking and signing activate Broca's area, while processing sign language employs Wernicke's area similar to that of spoken language.

 There have been other hypotheses about the lateralization of the two hemispheres.
 Specifically, the right hemisphere was thought to contribute to the overall communication of a language globally whereas the left hemisphere would be dominant in generating the language locally.
 Through research in aphasias, RHD signers were found to have a problem maintaining the spatial portion of their signs, confusing similar signs at different locations necessary to communicate with another properly.
 LHD signers, on the other hand, had similar results to those of hearing patients.
 Furthermore, other studies have emphasized that sign language is present bilaterally but will need to continue researching to reach a conclusion.